 - Your passion – topic that you really love and care about

-- Your asset – topic that you are really good at
+- Your assets – topic that you are really good at

 - Market reality – topic there is interest and demand for

 Do you have a good topic in mind?
 Great!
-The process of actually starting your site is pretty simple.
+The process of actually starting your site is pretty simple now.
 I recommend Bluehost as they offer a free domain name and feature a simple start-up process.
 The whole process takes 5 minutes.
-Watch my step-by-step guide below.
+Watch my step-by-step guide below to get started.